Bhad Bhabie: 2017–2018: Career beginnings, and 15

 In early 2017, Bregoli was signed by music manager Adam Kluger and initially received industry backlash.

 "Everybody got weird," he says.
 "I wasn't even mad that they were bashing Danielle, because everyone was bashing Danielle at the time.
 I was like: 'You really don't believe that I know what I'm doing?
 Don't bet the horse, bet the jockey.'"

 Bregoli released her first single "These Heaux" (pronounced "hoes") on August 24, 2017.
 The song reached number 77 on the Billboard Hot 100, making Bregoli the youngest female rap artist to debut on the music chart.
-The success of "These Heaux" prompted Atlantic Records to sign Bregoli to a multi-album recording contract.
-In September 2017, she remixed the Kodak Black song "Roll in Peace" and Tee Grizzley and Lil Yachty song "From the D to the A".
-On September 22, 2017, she released "Hi Bich", which reached number 68 on the Billboard Hot 100, and a day after, "Whachu Know", as a single alongside the video, which received over 3 million views in 24 hours.
-After a shorter break, on November 30, 2017, she released another single "I Got It", followed by "Mama Don't Worry (Still Ain't Dirty)" in December.
+Its success prompted Atlantic Records to sign Bregoli to a multi-album recording contract.
+In September, she remixed the Kodak Black song "Roll in Peace" and Tee Grizzley and Lil Yachty song "From the D to the A".
+On September 22, she released "Hi Bich", which reached number 68 on the Billboard Hot 100, and the next day "Whachu Know", as a single alongside the video, which received over 3 million views in 24 hours.
+On November 30, she released another single, "I Got It", followed by "Mama Don't Worry (Still Ain't Dirty)" in December.
 In the latter, she rapped about her past, and that her appearance in Dr. Phil should be forgotten.
 This theme was echoed in the video for "Both of Em", in which she buried her old self in a shallow grave.
-In "Hi Bich (Remix)" she collaborated for the first time with other artists, including YBN Nahmir, Rich the Kid and Asian Doll (in the video, YBN Nahmir was replaced by MadeinTYO for unknown reasons).
+In "Hi Bich (Remix)" she collaborated for the first time with other artists, including YBN Nahmir, Rich the Kid, and Asian Doll (in the video, YBN Nahmir was replaced by MadeinTYO for unknown reasons).

 On March 26, 2018, she celebrated her birthday with a new song release, "Gucci Flip Flops", featuring Lil Yachty.
 Two days later, she received a gold certification from the RIAA for her single "Hi Bich".
 In mid-April, she released a freestyle called "Who Run It".